-Explore Social Justice
+Public Interest & Social Justice

-Connecting to the Equal Justice Community
+Connect to the Public Interest & Social Justice Community

 ATJI serves as a connection point to justice-minded communities and entities, both within the law school and outside of our walls.
 Visit our Connect page to learn about ways you can build community with others who are engaging in social justice work.

 Programs, Events & Trainings

 ATJI offers countless ways for students and the law school community to deepen their understanding of social justice issues.
 Visit our Programs page to learn more.

 ATJI coordinates CLEs, workshops, and the Low Bono Incubator Program to assist alumni starting their own solo practices or small firms aimed at serving the moderate means client community.
 Visit our Low Bono page.